SergeiMeza/demo-graphql-client-ios/README.md

 ## Server

-You can find the source code for the server implementation [here](https://github.com/SergeiMeza/demo-graphql-server).
+You can find the source code for the server implementation [in this repository](https://github.com/SergeiMeza/demo-graphql-server).

 ## Features